 Compare the Norwegian recidivism rate of 20%, with the US rate of 76.6%.
 This tells you exactly what you need to know about the effectiveness of the brutal and inhumane “hard time” mentality.

 Thankfully, some areas of the US are making progress.
 New York judges have the option of sending criminals to programs instead of prison, which like the Dutch system, are more tailored to the person’s unique needs.
 This program has a 60% success rate.
 The state of Kentucky passed a bill that encourages community-based treatment for juveniles, rather than immediate, costly detention.
 For the younger troublemakers, Chicago is now offering a cognitive behavioural therapy (CBT) program, which has reduced arrests by up to 35%, violent crime arrests by up to 50%, and graduation rates by up to 19%.
 CBT teaches the youngsters to pause and reflect on their impulsive, often damaging thoughts and behaviours, in order to consider whether they should be doing things differently.

 “I’d watched too many schoolmates graduate into mental institutions, into group homes and jails, and I knew that locking people up was paranormal – against normal, not beside it.
-Locks didn’t cure; they strangled.” —
+Locks didn’t cure; they strangled.” — The Last Days

 In Canada, prisoner-afflicted families are being offered family-group counselling, helping to build a closely connected support group that decreases the likelihood of reoffence.
 It’s believed that this solution is one of the reasons for Canada’s prison population decrease.
 When we treat criminals like humans and offer them the assistance that they so desperately need, they often respond with the same kindness.
 Back in the UK, the Midlands watched their recidivism fall to an incredible 10%, after tripling the number of officers whose exclusive responsibility is to deter former criminals from reoffending.